128technology/node-authenticate-pam/README.md

 authenticate-pam-prebuilt
 =====================

 Asynchronous PAM authentication for NodeJS.
-This repository provides prebuilt version of node-authenticate-pam.
+This repository provides prebuilt versions of node-authenticate-pam.

 *You will most likely need to run it as root in most common environments!*
 **Running as non-root on my system (openSUSE 12.1) made a segfault happen somewhere in `libpam`! - but seems ok on on openSUSE Leap 42.2**